GILL, MILLAN LEAD BOSTON UNIVERSITY PAST MERRIMACK, 4-2

-Sophomore forward Sahir Gill had a goal and an assist for the Terriers
+Sophomore forward Sahir Gill registers goal and assist for Terriers

 BOSTON, Mass. - Paced by three goals in the opening period and a 42-save performance from senior goaltender Kieran Millan, the No. 10/11 Boston University men's ice hockey team posted a 4-2 victory over No. 7/6 Merrimack in its first game of 2012 on Friday evening at Agganis Arena.
 The Terriers gave up an early goal before quickly erasing the deficit and taking the lead for good to improve to 11-6-1 overall and 9-4-1 in Hockey East play.